Best Camping Emergency First Aid Kit for RVs

 If you have family members that are asthmatics, place an extra inhaler in the first aid kit as well.
 If there are family members with severe allergies, obtaining an EpiPen to place in the first aid kit is also wise.
-Finally, include a list of emergency contact information, an extra copy of insurance cards and, if traveling across the border, a copy of your identification.
+Finally, include a list of emergency contact information, an extra copy of insurance cards, and if traveling across the border, a copy of your identification.

 Before You Go

 It’s important to thoroughly check the first aid kit before every journey.
-Check that the battery-operated devices are working, and throw out any over the counter medications or prescriptions that are past their expiration date.
-Replace any used or out of date contents before setting out.
+Check that the battery-operated devices are working, and throw out any over-the-counter medications or prescriptions that are past their expiration date.
+Replace any used or out-of-date contents before setting out.
 Also, check the RV itself to ensure any necessary repairs are performed before setting out.

 RV travel is one of the most enjoyable and rewarding ways to vacation.
-If you haven’t experienced it yet, take a look at our high-quality luxury RV’s!
+If you haven’t experienced it yet, take a look at our high-quality luxury RVs!
 Your home on wheels should be your safe haven, your mobile place of comfort and contentment.
 Make sure that it’s also ready for any emergency that your adventures might incur, and rest assured that you’re well prepared.

 You’ll want to store your first-aid kit in a cool, dry place such as a designated RV drawer or in your towing vehicle.
 Ensure that everyone knows the kit’s location for easy access during an emergency.